ritschwumm/sixtyfps/docs/langref.md

 }
 ```

-This will aniate the color property for 100ms when it changes.
+This will animate the color property for 100ms when it changes.

 Animation can be configured with the following parameter:
  * `duration`: the amount of time it takes for the animation to complete